fzero/lhl-lectures/w2d2bo-es6/README.md

 If you run the code above you'll see `NaN` being printed every second.
 That's because `this` means different things inside `counter` and inside the anonymous function being called by `setInterval`.
 If you're curious, both `setInterval` and `setTimeout` run the inner function on the global scope, which means `this` is the same as `global`.

-Now let's try this with a fat arrow function:
+Now let's try this with a arrow function:

 ```js
 function counter() {